 - Date of travel and departure time of the train.

-- Destination station and any intermediate stations where a change of train is necessary.
+- Departure and Destination station and any intermediate stations where a change of train is necessary.

-- The nature of assistance will be required at the departure and arrival stations and if so how staff will be able to identify you.
+- Whether assistance will be required at both the departure and arrival stations (including changeover stations if applicable) and if so how staff will be able to identify you.